iw-tom/policies/ISO-27001/disciplinary/readme.md

 ### A "Manager"

 Throughout this policy we will use the term "manager".
-The term "manager" will mean your Line Manager, Account Manager, Advocate, assigned Principle Consultant or a Director.
+The term "manager" will mean your Line Manager or a Director.
 Feedback can come from multiple parties dependent on the nature of the concern.

 ## Scope

-This policy applies to all Infinity Works Consulting employees & contractors.
+This policy applies to all Opus Works Group employees & contractors.

 ## Policy